-To improve knowledge and manage uncertainty, the Commission, together with the EEA, has expanded the content and partners of the European Climate and Health Observatory to help build resilience to climate change impacts on human health.
-It published new calls for projects under Horizon Europe to close knowledge gaps on climate impacts and resilience and is developing the Risk Data Hub.
+To improve knowledge and manage uncertainty, the Commission, together with the EEA, has expanded the content and partners of the European Climate and Health Observatory110 to help build resilience

+Heat-related mortality in Europe during the summer of 2022 | Nature Medicine to climate change impacts on human health.
+It published new calls for projects under Horizon Europe to close knowledge gaps on climate impacts and resilience and is developing the Risk Data Hub111.
 The Commission is working to expand the content and impact of the Climate-ADAPT knowledge exchange platform.

-- Economic losses from climate-related extremes in Europe (8th EAP) (europa.eu) Sixth Assessment Report IPCC 108 109 - European Climate and Health Observatory (europa.eu) 110
+Economic losses from climate-related extremes in Europe (8th EAP) (europa.eu) Sixth Assessment Report - IPCC

+European Climate and Health Observatory (europa.eu)